rumpkernel/rumprun/doc/config.md

 are baked into the unikernel image**.

-If the `rc` key is not specified in the configuration, only the first multibaked program in the unikernel will be invoked.
+If the `rc` key is not specified in the configuration, only the first multibaked program in the unikernel will be invoked, with no arguments.

 * _bin_: The name of the program.
 Passed to the program as `argv[0]`.
 * _args[]_: Arguments for the program.
 Passed to the program as `argv[1..N]`.
 * _runmode_: Defines how the program will be invoked. _Optional_
-  * `&`: run program in background.
+  * `fg`: (_default_) run program in foreground and wait for it to exit successfully before running any further programs.
-  * `|`: pipe output of program to next defined program.
+  * `bg`: run program in background.
-  * _default_: run program in foreground and wait for it to exit successfully before running any further programs.
+  * `pipe`: pipe output of program to next defined program.

 ## env: Environment variables